sharin-void/notion-gpt-buddy/README.md

 [![](https://img.shields.io/badge/license-GNU%20GPL--3.0-blue)](https://github.com/sharin-void/notion-gpt-buddy/blob/master/LICENSE)

 > [!IMPORTANT]
-> This project is being currently developed, but you can check in on the progress while it's happening here! :r:
+> This project is being currently developed, but you can check in on the progress while it's happening here!

 &nbsp;